0LNetworkCommunity/libra-legacy-v6/language/diem-framework/modules/doc/Globals.md

 max_node_density: The maximum number of nodes that can receive a subsidy
 burn_accounts: The address to which burnt tokens should be sent
 difficulty: The difficulty required for VDF proofs submitting by miners
-epoch_mining_threshold: The number of proofs that must be submitted each epoch by a miner to remain compliant
+epoch_mining_thres_lower: The number of proofs that must be submitted each epoch by a miner to remain compliant